 Global Attribute Name Format Description Source LST_cci definition time_coverage_resolution string An ISO8601 string of the time coverage resolution for the data in the file.
-For L2 data on the original satellite sampling frequency it is acceptable to use 'satellite_orbit_frequency'.
-CCI, ACDD 'satellite_orbit_frequency' for L2P data and ISO8601 strings for L3 data. standard_name_vocabulary string controlled vocabulary Forecas Set to "NetCDF Climate and Forecast (CF) Metadata Convention version 1.7". license string Description of the data access and distribution restrictions.
+For L2 data on the original satellite sampling frequency it is acceptable to use 'satellite_orbit_frequency '.
+CCI, ACDD 'satellite_orbit_frequency' for L2P data and ISO8601 strings for L3 data. standard_name_vocabulary string The name of the controlled vocabulary from which variable standard names are taken.
+CF Set to "NetCDF Climate and Forecast (CF) Metadata Convention version 1.7". license string Description of the data access and distribution restrictions.
 ACDD Set to "ESA CCI Data Policy: free and open access". platform string Satellite names from the CCI common vocabulary list.
 Comma-separated if more than one and angled brackets for a platform series. ССІ See examples in Appendix A. sensor string Sensor names from the CCI common vocabulary list.
-Comma-separated if more than one.
-CCI See examples in Appendix A. spatial_resolution string String describing the approximate resolution of the product For example, "1.1km at nadir". ССІ Value depends on the product.
-See examples in Appendix A. key_variables string A comma-separated list of the key primary variables in the file i.e. those that have been scientifically validated and are appropriated for display in the CCI Open Data Portal and CCI Toolbox. ССІ Set as "land_surface_temperature ".
+Comma-separated if more than one. ССІ See examples in Appendix A. spatial_resolution string String describing the approximate resolution of the product For example, "1.1km at nadir". ССІ Value depends on the product.
+See examples in Appendix A. key_variables string A comma-separated list of the key primary variables in the file i.e. those that have been scientifically validated and are appropriated for display in the CCI Open Data Portal and CCI Toolbox.
+CCI Set as "land_surface_temperature ".